 The prevalence component in the unconditional decomposition is positive, substantively large, and statistically significant across all models for the nuisance functions, accounting for about 15\% of the total disparity in adult income.
-Consequently, an intervention to equalize college graduation rates across income-origin groups without changing selection into graduation would reduce the total disparity in adult income by about 15\%.
-In other words, such intervention would decease intergenerational income persistence and increase income mobility.
-Underlying the prevalence component is the striking inequality in college graduation rates by parental income, as 34\% of respondents in the higher-income group, but only 9\% of the lower-income group, obtained a college degree by age 29 (see Appendix Table A2).
+Consequently, equalizing college graduation rates across income-origin groups as in the second step of the three-step sequential intervention would reduce the total disparity in adult income by about 15\%.
+In other words, such an intervention would decease intergenerational income persistence and increase income mobility.
+Underlying the prevalence component is the striking gap in college graduation rates by parental income, as 34\% of respondents in the higher-income group, but only 9\% of the lower-income group, obtained a college degree by age 29 (see Appendix Table A2).

-The effect components in the unconditional decomposition is statistically insignificant due to minimal between-group effect heterogeneity.
-In Appendix A1, we show that, the group-specific ATEs of college graduation on adult income range from 11 to 15 percentiles across models, all of which are statistically significant.
+The effect component in the unconditional decomposition is statistically insignificant due to minimal between-group effect heterogeneity.
+In Appendix Table A2, we show that the group-specific ATEs of college graduation on adult income range from 11 to 15 percentiles across models, all of which are statistically significant.
 However, the group difference in ATEs is always statistically insignificant.